cpierceworld/CarND-Vehicle-Detection/writeup.md

 ##### 2. Histogram of Color Features

 In addition to HOG, I used Histogram of Color features for my classifier.
+The code can be found in the 7th code cell in the notebook.
 I did tests with both having it on and off and found that classifcation worked better with it.
 I experimented with various color spaces and number of bins.
 Here is an example histogram using the `YCrCb` color space with 32 bins per channel:

 ![alt text][image5]
 ![alt text][image6]

 ##### 3. Spatial Binning of Color Features

 I also used Spatial Binning of Color feature for my classifier.
+The code can be found in the 7th code cell in the notebook.
 Again I ran test with both having it on and off and found the classification worked better with it.
 I experimented with various color spaces and image sizes.
 Here is an example of using `YCrCb` color space, resized to 32x32:

 ![alt text][image7]
 ![alt text][image8]